-Intermediate Spanish Conversation
+SPAN 3 Units Intermediate Spanish Conversation

-Prerequisite(s): Spanish 011.
+Prerequisite: Spanish 011 with a grade of C or better.
 This course is a continuation of SPAN 11, and is designed to promote competency in the oral use of the language and to increase fluency by expanding beyond previously learned materials, vocabulary, and patterns of speech.
 The course emphasizes the practical application of the language, not grammar acquisition or review, exposing students to global awareness through a rich variety of Latino cultural sources.
 Three lecture hours.

-Intro to Latin-American Culture: An Exploration of Identity Through Essay, Film, and Short Story Prerequisite: SPAN 003.
+SPAN 025 3 Units Introduction to Latin-American Culture: An Exploration of Identity Through Essay, Film, and Short Story

+Prerequisite: SPAN 003 with a C or better, or the equivalent by consent of the instructor.
 Course Advisory: SCC minimum English standard.
 Explores the Latin-American identity: What is Latin America and who are the Latin Americans?
 The focus will be on contemporary issues, customs, political and historical events, and major institutions of Latin America as expressed in contemporary Latin-American essays, films and short stories.
 This course will be taught in Spanish.
 Three hours lecture.